Submitty/submitty.github.io/_docs/instructor/customization.md

 Rainbow Grades is built, it produces a new comment-free version called `customization_no_comments.json`.

 What follows is a partial specification for the `customization.json` file.
-Information on other parts of the file are written on separate pages also grouped under "Iris (Rainbow Grades)" on the navigation sidebar.
+Information on other parts of the file are written on separate pages also grouped under "Rainbow Grades" on the navigation sidebar.

 * **field:** ``"display":``
   **type:** _array of strings_